CJ-AI-Research/llm-epistemic-boundaries/implications/README.md

 # Implications for Deployed Systems

-This directory will document observed implications for deployed AI systems based on experimental findings.
+This directory aggregates cross-experiment implications relevant to real-world deployment of large language models.

+Individual experiments contribute findings that may inform:
+- Safety evaluation
+- Governance frameworks
+- Deployment risk assessment

+No implications are documented here prior to experimental analysis.